UniMath/agda-unimath/src/metric-spaces/precomplete-extensions-metric-spaces.lagda.md

   is-precomplete-extension-precomplete-extension-Metric-Space = pr2 E
 ```

-### Coherent isometries from the Cauchy pseudocompletion w.r.t. extension of metric space
+### Coherent isometries from the Cauchy pseudocompletion w.r.t. an extension of metric space

 ```agda
 module _